 The C.G.
 Jung Foundation Continuing Education courses are five-week courses designed to be informative and stimulating both to the general public and to professionals.
 Our program offers you the opportunity to study and explore analytical psychology, the works of C.G.
 Jung, and fields of related interest.

-Spring II: Classes begin the week of April 8, 2013
+Fall I: Classes begin the week of October 7, 2013

 5 consecutive Mondays, 7:00–8:40 pm